-A national Financial Planning Confidence survey, commissioned by Financial Planning Standards Council (FPSC) in time for Financial Planning Week (November 19-25), reveals that Canadians’ lack of financial confidence may be preventing them from getting the financial help they need.
+A national Financial Planning Confidence survey, commissioned by FP Canada in time for Financial Planning Week, reveals that Canadians’ lack of financial confidence may be preventing them from getting the financial help they need.
 The research finds that four-in-10 (41 per cent) don’t feel confident when speaking about their finances, and one-in-three (34 per cent) don’t ask for financial planning advice because they don’t know what type of questions to ask.
 The results were even higher among younger respondents, those earning a lower income and those with children under 18 in the household.

-Even more troubling, says FPSC, is another area where many Canadians have a right to be less than confident—specifically related to the qualifications of the person who is providing them with financial advice.
+Even more troubling, says FP Canada, is another area where many Canadians have a right to be less than confident—specifically related to the qualifications of the person who is providing them with financial advice.

-“In Canada, outside of Quebec, anyone can call themselves a financial planner without meeting any standards of competence, ethics or practice,” says author, personal finance educator and FPSC Consumer Advocate, Kelley Keehn.
+“In Canada, outside of Quebec, anyone can call themselves a financial planner without meeting any standards of competence, ethics or practice,” says author, personal finance educator and FP Canada’s Consumer Advocate, Kelley Keehn.
 “This leaves people confused and at risk.
-In fact, previous FPSC research shows that half of Canadians think financial planners are regulated."
+In fact, previous FP Canada research shows that half of Canadians think financial planners are regulated."

 “In the absence of statutory or regulatory requirements for financial planners, the key is finding a qualified professional you can trust,” says Keehn.
 She recommends asking some key questions of anyone who presents themselves as a financial planner: